bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 - **Web user interface (UI)**: Visit the [API Services Portal](https://api.gov.bc.ca/) and login to the API Provider zone.

 !!! warning "Web UI limitations"
     At this time, not all steps required to create an API listing are possible through the web UI.
-We recommend using the CLI.
+Using the CLI is recommended.

 ## Environments